Ateeth/DSApractice/README.md

 # DSApractice
-This is a set of problems i have practiced on my journey of learning dsa Once i finish a set of problems i will do my best to keep this repository updated
+This is a set of problems i will be practicing on my journey of learning dsa Once i finish a set of problems i will do my best to keep this repository updated

 All the folders created in this repo are on my experience .
 It is not necessary that the problems i could not think of a logic cannot be solved by others at first glance.